NVIDIA/Fuser/doc/dev/tma.md

 In the example (a), the allocated IterDomains are `[I3, I7, I8, I6]`
 (note that `I5` is parallelized on `blockIdx.x`, it is not allocated on shared memory).
-The tile IterDomains are `I7` and `I6`, there is an `I8` between them, makeing the tile not contiguous in memory.
+The tile IterDomains are `I7` and `I6`, there is an `I8` between them, making the tile not contiguous in memory.

 In the example (b), the allocated IterDomains are `[(partial) I1, I2]`, where `I2` contains not only `I6` but also `I5`, so `I4` and `I6` is not contiguous in memory.
-Similar argument applies to example (d).
+Besides, because the boxing split of `I2` is not divisible, `I2` is not a multiple of whole tile.

 In the example (c), the allocated IterDomains are `[I3, I4, I5, I6]`.
 The `I5` between `I4` and `I6` is parallelized on `TIDx`, therefore allocated.
 So `I4` and `I6` is not contiguous in memory.

-Similar argument applies to example (e).
+In the example (d), the shared memory tensor is the producer.
+Similar to (b), because `I2` contains `I5`, the tile is not contiguous in shared memory.
+Also `I2` is not a multiple of `I6`, which is not allowed as well.

+In the example (e), the allocated IterDomains are `[I3, I4, I5, I6]`.
+The `I5` between `I4` and `I6` makes the tile discontiguous in shared memory.

 The Figure 9 below shows some valid schedule on the shared memory tensor: